phaidra/phaidra-admin-manual/Classification_server/installation_of_skosmos_and_fuseki.md

 Skosmos and Fuseki require Apache and PHP running on the server.
 We have installed them on a Windows 7 environment (Professional 64 bit, Service Pack 1, Intel Core i7-56000 CPU, 2.6 GHz, 16 GB RAM) using Java 1.8 (jre1.8.0_40), with installed XAMPP (xampp-win32-1-8-3-4-VC11), as well as on a CENTOS 6.5 virtual machine (Intel Xeon CPU E5-2670 0 @ 2.60GHz), but we are going to implement the final version on Ubuntu 16.04.

+A detailed installation guide of Skosmos can be found on: https://github.com/NatLibFi/Skosmos/wiki/Installation and installation of Jena Fuseki with the jena-text extension on: https://github.com/NatLibFi/Skosmos/wiki/InstallFusekiJenaText , but but there are some deviations on the Windows version, as well as there are some important issues that are worth highlighting.

+## Installation on Windows

 ### 1. Install XAMPP

 (Apache web server of XAMPP is required in order to run PHP.)